Kidnapping: Court admits six guns recovered from Wadume into evidence

 The witness said the gun was later handed to Capt.
 Baralabe, after Baba Runs was persuaded by his friend, Suleiman Danball, to return it.

-More so, the PW-4, told the court that the 2nd Defendant, Inspector Dadje, who was the stationed officer of Ibi police station in Taraba state, was the one that registered the police officers that came to arrest Wadume.
+More so, the PW-4, told the court that the 2nd Defendant, Inspector Dadje, who was the station officer of Ibi police station in Taraba State, was the one that registered the police officers that came to arrest Wadume.

-“In the case of the 1st Defendant, one of my colleague, ASP Bawal, also recorded his statement”, the witness added.

-Meanwhile, all the Defendants opposed the admissibility of confessional statements they made at the Police.
+Meanwhile, all the Defendants opposed the admissibility of confessional statements they made to the Police.

 They told the court that the statements which the prosecution sought to tender in evidence against them were obtained through torture.

-Relying on section 29 of the Evidence Act, and on account that the statements were induced, all the Defendants demanded a trial-within-trial to ascertain the voluntariness or otherwise of the statements.
+Relying on section 29 of the Evidence Act, and on account that the statements were induced, all the defendants demanded for a trial-within-trial to ascertain the voluntariness or otherwise of the statements.

 They noted that while the Defendants spoke in Hausa, only the English version of the statements were produced in court.